arbakker/geobuzz_workshop_2017/html/_sources/create_new_layer.rst.txt

 	60-80
 	80-100

-Next we need to create a color ramp to represent the different values. `ColorBrewer <http://colorbrewer2.org>`_ has an excellent webapplication for this.
+Next we need to create a color ramp to represent the different values. `ColorBrewer <http://colorbrewer2.org>`_ has an excellent web application for this.
 In our case we have sequential data with 5 classes:

 .. image::  _static/color_brewer.png
     :width: 400px